 Children’s Museum of Manhattan

 This welcoming and fun space is perfect for little ones, with exhibits that inspire connection, exploration and play.
 Step into the Superpowered Metropolis, a comic book version of NYC that lets your child be the hero, or take on an exciting animal rescue mission with Dora and Diego in a Nickelodeon-sponsored exhibit.
 If the weather allows, the kids will love to splash around at a 22-foot-long outdoor water table that offers hands-on entertainment while teaching them valuable lessons about the city’s water system and the environment.
-The museum is open Monday-Sunday; tickets are $16.75 for children and adults.
-Reserving a time slot in advance is encouraged.
+The museum is open Tuesday-Sunday; tickets are $17 for children and adults.

 The Tisch Building, 212 West 83rd Street, New York, NY 10024